Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/0-restaking-user-guide/liquid-restaking/restake-lsts.md

 # Restake and Delegate

-Restake your liquid tokens by following the steps below.
+The following instructions will walk you through how tokens can be restaked on the [EigenLayer Web App](https://app.eigenlayer.xyz/).

 **Step 1:** Open the EigenLayer App and connect your Web3 wallet.
-Visit EigenLayer on the Ethereum Mainnet at app.eigenlayer.xyz.
+Visit EigenLayer on the Ethereum Mainnet at [app.eigenlayer.xyz](https://app.eigenlayer.xyz/).

 ![](/img/restake-guides/lst-restake-1.png)